edrumwri/robotics-course-materials/_posts/2016-02-27-differential-kinematics.markdown

 dependent upon the starting configuration_.

 ### Computing the Jacobian matrix
-TODO: What is the frame that the Jacobian is computed in?
-Ans: frame

-_One of the biggest challenges with programming robots that manipulate is that matrices (like Jacobians) lose their meaning_: they are simply a collection of numbers.
-If the matrix is computed incorrectly, the effect may not be obvious.

-**To help with this problem, you should always consider the frame of reference in which you are computing such quantities.**

 We will only consider computing the Jacobian matrix for revolute and prismatic joints, as these are the most common powered joints, and I will only discuss robots with bases affixed to their environment (like industrial robots).